 We have this lightweight and collapsible shed that we keep right outside our door to store extra shoes.
 It looks tidy outside and gives us an extra place to store items.
-It comes apart extremely easy and lays flat (easy to put right in the aisle of the trailer when traveling).
+It comes apart extremely easily and lays flat (easy to put right in the aisle of the trailer when traveling).
 We store our shoes in the shed which frees up closet and bedroom space.
 It also gives us an extra place to store our golf clubs.

 Under Bed Storage

-In our last trailer, we had a Momentum 5th wheel, we had this under bed shoe storage system.
+In our last trailer, we had a Momentum 5th wheel, we had this under-bed shoe storage system.
 It worked great.
 We can no longer use a system like this because we now have drawers that pull out.
 This system is a great option for shoe storage as well.
-It keeps shoes off of the ground, out of sight and out of the way.
+It keeps shoes off of the ground, out of sight, and out of the way.

 This just leaves Accessories and other bedroom necessities such as hats and belts etc. Hooks and storage boxes have helped us to store the odds and ends that we like to keep handy in our bedroom.
 We hang some items which allows us to keep things tidy and accessible.